birnbaumlab/Gordon-et-al-2022/README.md

 ## Installation
 We recommend using this package through a [virtual environment](https://docs.python.org/3/library/venv.html).
 This creates an "instance" of Python that is isolated from the rest of your system.
 To do this, open terminal and do the following:

+1. Clone repository by typing:

+   > git clone git@github.mit.edu:<YOUR MIT GITHUB USERNAME>/DomainSeq.git

-1. Clone/download this package, unzip it, and move into the base directory (".../DomainSeq/") using [change directory](https://www.rapidtables.com/code/linux/cd.html) commands.
+and move into the base directory (".../DomainSeq/") using [change directory](https://www.rapidtables.com/code/linux/cd.html) commands.

 2. Install the virtual environment package to your native Python: